41hulk/41hulk/README.md

 ### Hi there 🙇

-- 🔭 I’m currently working on Phantom
+- 🔭 I’m currently working on StoreX

-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Flutter

 - 👯 I’m looking to collaborate on any open source solution